aamanrebello/MScProj-Software-Archive/README.md

 - **Top Level**:
 Contains Python files used to run useful functions, which may also be used in the notebooks that implement experiments:

-    - *policy_estimators.py*: Contains implementations of IS, PDIS, PDWIS and their non-factored equivalents.
+    - *policy_estimators.py*: Contains implementations of IS, PDIS, PDWIS and their factored (decomposed) equivalents.
 Also contains an on-policy estimator.
+All estimators functions have similar interfaces.

     - *load_discrete_MDP.py*:  Loads MDP 1 or MDP 2 into memory, based on information in **./configs**.
 After loading, various MDP-related information is stored in variables e.g. non-factored and factored rewards, non-factored and factored policies, state abstraction-state mappings etc.